punzki/kotlin-native/CODE_COVERAGE.md

 ### Sample

 ### Known issues
-* Coverage information may be inaccurate.
+* Coverage information may be inaccurate
-* Not
+* Wrong line counts
-* Line counts could be
+* No Gradle plugin support